hitiksaini/gitter/index.md

 When you add a commit to your local copy of a branch and then pulling upstream(remote) changes into this local branch, **since your local commits are not on the remote repository yet**, when `git pull` runs git merge origin/[branch] [branch], **it will automatically do a "recursive" merge and create a commit with the remote changes.**

 Now, when you push your changes up to remote repository, you end up with both a **merge from the remote integration branch into your local branch**, and a **merge from your local branch into the integration branch**

+## Setting up git for work & personal account (multiple access from cmd)
+This will come handy when you want will have to manage your organisations repos with your work email gtihub account(yourname@company.com).
+It is possible to allow your cmd to act differently(use your work email instead of your personal github) whenever you are accessing a private repo of your company.

+Go to your home directory you'll find `.gitconfig` change its content as following:

+    [include]
+            path = ~/git-personal.conf
+    [includeIf "gitdir:~/Desktop/company_work/"]
+            path = ~/git-work.conf

+Note: "company_work" is a folder on your desktop(you can change path as per your needs) that will help git to separate your work from personal.
+This will keep all the work in one folder as well.

+Now we will create these two conf files that we have mentioned above

+`vim git-personal.conf`
+A editor will open now paste the content and change the details

+    [user]
+            name = hitiksaini
+            email = hitik9045saini@gmail.com

+`vim git-work.conf`
+Same for git-work.conf

+    [user]
+            name = hitik_companyName
+            email = hitik.saini@company.in

+Great!
+Now we have successfully separated the work and personal directory.
+Let's setup the SSH(Using the SSH protocol, you can connect and authenticate to remote servers and services.
+With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit)

+`cd ~./ssh`

+Generate SSH key for Personal account
+`ssh-keygen -t rsa -f "id_rsa_personal" -C "email_personal@gmail.com" -P "give_a_password"`

+Generate SSH key for Work account
+`ssh-keygen -t rsa -f "id_rsa_work" -C "email_work@company.com" -P "give_a_password"`

+This will create 4 files in /ssh public and private x 2

+Now run `cat id_rsa_personal.pub` it will print a string this is your personal public ssh key add this to your github account.
+Go to <b>Add SSH Key page</b> give title as you wish and paste this string.
+Repeat the same for your work email github account and paste contents of `id_rsa_work.pub`

+One last step is to configure these settings.

+In the same directory(~/.ssh)

+`vim config`
+And paste the settings as:

+    #personal
+    Host github.com
+     HostName github.com
+     User git
+     IdentityFile ~/.ssh/id_rsa_personal

+    #work
+    Host github-work
+     HostName github.com
+     User git
+     IdentityFile ~/.ssh/id_rsa_work

+And Done!!
+Next time if you want to clone a private repo from your companies github account do it as:
+### `git clone github-work:company/repo_name.git`